Learn about actual and potential costs

 Find the vendor to meet your needs

-In 2019, the four largest computer printer suppliers generate 30.0% to 50.0% of the market’s revenue, indicating medium market share concentration.
-Overall, there are about 70 computer printer manufacturers in the United States.
-High startup costs limit manufacturers’ ability to enter the market.
-Although there are relatively few manufacturers, about...
+In 2020, the four largest computer printer suppliers generate around 50.0% of the market's revenue, indicating medium market share concentration.
+Overall, there are about 60 computer printer manufacturers in the United States.
+High startup costs limit manufacturers' ability to enter the market.
+Although there are relatively few manufacturers, about 38,000...
 Subscribe to learn more.

 Questions to ask potential suppliers